kfjahnke/envutil/README.md

 either.
 Default is H265 with 60 fps and 8 Mbit/sec.

 You can choose several different interpolation methods with the --itp command line argument.
-The default is --itp 1, which uses bilinear interpolation.
+The default is --itp 1, which uses b-spline interpolation.
 This is fast and often good enough, especially if there are no great scale changes involved - so, if the output's resolution is similar to the input's. --itp -1 employs OpenImageIO (OIIO for short)